Paid Teaching in Thailand

 120 Hour TEFL Course

-We advise that during your TEFL course in Hua Hin you stay in one of our locally recommended hotels or shared houses.
+During your TEFL course in Hua Hin you will have accommodation included and you will stay in one of our locally recommended hotels or shared houses.
 The accommodation is conveniently located close to both the TEFL school and the centre of the beautiful coastal town of Hua Hin, so you can easily head out for some sunbathing!
-All rooms are comfortable and well-equipped, and you will be sharing with another member of the course.
+All rooms are comfortable and well-equipped, and you will be sharing with another member of the course (of the same sex).

 If you are travelling with a friend, or have buddied-up with someone you met at the Bangkok orientation session, you can save money by sharing accommodation.
 Please let the programme manager know during your welcome meeting on the Sunday evening if you would like to share with anyone in particular.